MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-actions.md

 ---

 # AL Code Actions

-The [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] offers users the option to help fix issues in code.
-Code Actions is a Visual Studio Code feature providing the user with possible corrective actions right next to an error or warning.
+The [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] offers users the option to help fix issues in code. **Code Actions** is a Visual Studio Code feature providing the user with possible corrective actions right next to an error or warning.
 If actions are available, a light bulb appears next to the error or warning.
-When the user clicks the light bulb (or presses Ctrl+.), a list of available Code Actions is presented.
+When the user clicks the light bulb (or presses **Ctrl+.**), a list of available code actions is presented.

 In [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] two code actions are available in the current version: